 I have two nice scars on my right leg.
 One is a long and jagged on the inside of my knee - from Texas.
-My dog was on point and I needed across a barbed wire fence in a hurry.
-It was a new and substantial fence and going over, I stumbled and felt some pain, but ithe fence let go, and I made it across in good order.
-I kicked up the covey and got a double, as I recall (do we ever "recall" anything else?).
+My dog was on point and I needed to cross a barbed wire fence in a hurry.
+It was a new and substantial fence, and going over, I stumbled and felt some pain, but the fence let go, and I made it across in good order.
+I kicked up the covey and got a double, as I recall.
+Do we ever "recall" anything else?
 A few minutes later, my right boot got wet and squishy.
 "Odd!"
 I thought,"I haven't been through any creeks!"
 A quick check revealed a nice gash about 3" long and, by now, 1/2" wide.
 That night, I put some EMT Gel in the wound and wrapped it up.
 A couple of weeks later, I was good as new.
 The second one is from Nebraska and a similar, though less gory, situation.

 Crossing a barbed wire fence is always problematic.
 Most can be stepped over by pushing down on the top wire.
 Failing that, rolling under the bottom wire may work.
 Or, stepping up the wire, near a post, like a ladder.
 All of these choices have their own special danger.
 Straddling barbed wire, while expedient, puts tender parts of male (and female) anatomy close to sharp metal spikes.
 Rolling under puts the bird hunter down in the dirt with sandspurs.
 And, climbing wire over a metal post just sounds dangerous.
 (It is, and I have another scar on my stomach to prove it!).

 This old fence has become part of the tree!
 Or, the other way around.